Which is the richest bread in calcium?

 But, you should always check the nutrition facts label of flour or bread.
 There are unfortified, low-quality white breads with less than 20 mg of calcium per 100g!

-Do we absorb calcium of tahini?
+Do we absorb calcium in bread?

 Calcium absorption varies by food type.
 Dairy and fortified foods have the highest absorption rate.
 It’s almost 30%.